 “People know the Palos Preserves for its extensive trail system and the natural wonder of the hills, bluffs, woodlands and wetlands.
 I’m pleased that with this Urban Night Sky designation, the site is also recognized as a location that preserves the night.
 The many species of plants, insects, birds and other animals that call the Palos Preserves home benefit from the absence of disturbing artificial lighting,” said Arnold Randall, the general superintendent of the Forest Preserves.

-To measure and document the light levels in Palos Preserves, the Adler Planetarium worked with teens in its Far Horizons Stratonauts program to use specially designed cameras, built by students and volunteers at the Adler, across Chicago and in the Preserves last summer to quantify the nighttime sky in the region.
+To measure and document the light levels in Palos Preserves, the Adler Planetarium worked with their teen interns to use specially designed cameras, built by students and volunteers at the Adler, across Chicago and in the Preserves last summer to quantify the nighttime sky in the region.
 The students also used satellite data and images from astronauts on board the International Space Station for the application.
 The Adler also provided guidance in a light management plan that was initiated by the Forest Preserves as part of the Dark Skies application, which reduced light levels at the Preserves’ buildings and parking lots with a combination of timers, shielded fixtures and night sky friendly LED lighting.

 “For the entire history of life on Earth, dark nights followed sunlit days.
 In a little more than a century we’ve altered that natural pattern by illuminating our nights.
 Living in and around Chicago we’ve grown accustomed to always having bright lights in view.
 The chance of experiencing a natural, dark night—as it was for eons—is now too rare.
 It’s difficult to express the peaceful, natural beauty one can experience within the Palos Preserves’ pristine nights.
 This designation is a recognition of the value it offers to everyone in the region,” said Ken Walczak, Senior Manager for Far Horizons at the Adler Planetarium.